 A Decade Later, with the success of superhero films such as X-Men, & Sam Raimi’s Spider-Man, various Hollywood studios attempted to capitalize on the success of both films.
 Fox picked Fantastic Four as one of their projects.

-Fantastic Four was released in 2005.
-It received negative reviews from critics and made enough revenue at the box office.
+Fantastic Four was released in 2005. (same year Star Wars: Revenge Of The Sith came out) It received negative reviews from critics and made enough revenue at the box office.

 A sequel called, Fantastic Four: Rise Of The Silver Surfer was the last film to feature the returning cast, until a reboot released in 2015, was a failed attempt to make Fantastic Four more relevant.